0xNine9/XML-Editor/README.md

 A short demo for the project can be found in [here](https://drive.google.com/drive/folders/1bTCNUiJa6xAfqMQF5LiEZuhSYPcjPOXm?usp=share_link)

 ## Code Overview
-The application consists of two main files:

-    - mainwindow.h: This is the header file that declares the main window class and its functions.
-    - mainwindow.cpp: This is the implementation file that contains the definitions of the functions declared in the header file.

-The functions in the mainwindow.cpp file handle the different operations in the application such as creating a new file, opening an existing file, saving a file, compressing, decompressing and converting to JSON.

-The code uses the Qt framework and standard C++ libraries to handle file operations, GUI elements and other related tasks.

 A deatailed reprot of the project can be found [here](https://drive.google.com/drive/folders/1bTCNUiJa6xAfqMQF5LiEZuhSYPcjPOXm?usp=share_link)

 ## Contributors

 The following individuals have contributed to this project: